 For those who enjoy competing against themselves or others, a goals board can chart who did the most push-ups on a given day or logged the most miles on the treadmill.
 It’s all about tangible progress.
 In other areas of treatment, change is happening, but it can be harder to quantify.
 Meanwhile, the gym offers a constant barometer of how you’re feeling and tracks measureable results, providing a feeling of accomplishment.

 Designed as one big room, the gym provides a functional training environment where groups can work out together.
 Circuit training can make a workout more fun, and using a board to track the progress of both patients and staff provides incentive for everyone to keep improving.

 While the gym space is amazing, some days you just need to get outside.
-The Oaks’ outdoor programs include a scenic nature trail at the back of the campus.
+The Oaks’ outdoor programs include a scenic nature trail at the back of the campus (temporarily under renovation in 2018).
 This quarter-mile loop is a meditation path, but it also does double duty as a fitness course.
 Stations are located throughout the path that can be done at a leisurely pace as a mindfulness exercise or as a timed obstacle course.
 These boot camp-inspired obstacles or exercises rely primarily on body weight to provide a workout.
 Balance beams, pull up bars and climbing obstacles can offer an intense workout, a fun race between a group of friends or a relaxed workout with a change of scenery.

 The Benefits of Activity in Treatment

 New research is being done all the time that proves that cardiovascular fitness benefits long-term recovery.